Get 20% off on Office IVR & WhatsApp Solution. Try IVRTry IVR Demo WhatsappDemo Whatsapp

 While not strictly a “sales” book, The Go-Giver asserts that giving is the key to success in any endeavor, including sales.
 The writers, who previously published The Go-Giver Leader, think that focusing on giving and finding solutions for others will lead to success and greater connections.
 Give and you will get, givers succeed, givers alter the world are all timeless truths that run through this book.
 This is excellent advice for anybody, especially salespeople.

-What Great Salespeople do
+15. Sales Strategy Book: What Great Salespeople Do

 Author: Micahel Bosworth & Ben Zoldan

 Anyone can learn how to persuade buyers to alter their minds, and What Great Salespeople Do can show you how to do it.
 Bosworth and Zoldan teach you how to utilize the power of narrative to exact the change you want to see in buyers, using research and evidence from different disciplines be it neuroscience, sociology, or psychology.
-This book delves into the emotional intelligence of salespeople and how they may utilize it to engage coworkers, prospects, and current customers.

-How I raised myself from failure to success in selling
+16. How I raised myself from failure to success in selling

 Author: Frank Bettger